ajv-validator/ajv/index.md

 - simplify your schemas
 - help bringing a bigger part of the validation logic to your schemas
 - make your schemas more expressive, less verbose and closer to your application domain
-- implement custom data processors that modify your data and/or create side effects while the data is being validated
+- implement custom data processors that modify your data (`modifying` option MUST be used in keyword definition) and/or create side effects while the data is being validated

 The concerns you have to be aware of when extending JSON-schema standard with custom keywords are the portability and understanding of your schemas.
 You will have to support these custom keywords on other platforms and to properly document these keywords so that everybody can understand them in your schemas.